-Before deciding on what terms they will offer you a loan (which they base on their risk), lenders need to know two things about you: whether you can pay back the loan, and if you are willing to pay it back.
-To assess your ability to pay back the loan, they look at your income and debt ratio.
-To calculate your willingness to repay the loan, they look at your credit score.
+Before lenders make the decision to lend you money, they want to know if you are willing and able to repay that mortgage loan.
+To figure out your ability to pay back the loan, lenders look at your debt-to-income ratio.
+In order to assess your willingness to repay the mortgage loan, they look at your credit score.

-Fair Isaac and Company formulated the original FICO score to help lenders assess creditworthines.
-We've written a lot more on FICO here.
+Fair Isaac and Company calculated the original FICO score to assess creditworthines.
+You can find out more about FICO here.

-Credit scores only assess the information contained in your credit profile.
-They don't consider income, savings, amount of down payment, or personal factors like sex race, nationality or marital status.
-Fair Isaac invented FICO specifically to exclude demographic factors like these.
-Credit scoring was developed to assess willingness to pay without considering any other demographic factors.
+Credit scores only take into account the information in your credit reports.
+They don't consider income or personal characteristics.
+These scores were invented specifically for this reason.
+Credit scoring was developed to assess a borrower's willingness to pay while specifically excluding any other demographic factors.

-Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
-Your score comes from both the good and the bad of your credit history.
-Late payments will lower your credit score, but establishing or reestablishing a good track record of making payments on time will improve your score.
+Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
+Your score is based on both the good and the bad in your credit history.
+Late payments count against you, but a record of paying on time will raise it.

 Get a New Loan Quote